 A mouthguard is also essential for sparring, protecting your teeth from being knocked out, your gums from being bruised, and your lips from being split.
 Choose a high-quality mouthguard that fits more comfortably and will last longer.

 One of the best ways to extend the lifespan of your boxing equipment is to clean it regularly.
 This will prevent the build-up of bacteria and nasty smells.

-Don't fall into the trap of putting your gloves in the washing machine - they're not machine washable!
+Don’t fall into the trap of putting your gloves in the washing machine – they’re not machine washable!
 Instead, use a cloth to soak up any excess moisture, then sanitise with a sanitiser spray or a vinegar and water solution.
 You should then leave them to air dry.
-After each session, leave your gloves out to air - this will stop bacteria growing as fast as it would if they were fastened in a bag.
+After each session, leave your gloves out to air – this will stop bacteria from growing as fast as they would if they were fastened in a bag.

 Your hand wraps are likely machine washable.
 Pop them in a laundry bag before putting them in your washing machine, which will help to protect the fabric.
 Leave your hand wraps to air dry.

 Finally, if you are using a mouth guard, clean it after use with a specific mouth guard cleaner or soap and water.
 Never leave your mouthguard in a bag with dirty workout gear – instead, store it in a ventilated case.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.